Last minute cancellations can seriously affect the cash flow in your photography business.

-A Family contacted me through my website for a family portrait session.
+A family contacted me through my website for a family portrait session.

 Table of Contents

-4 steps to avoding last minute cancellations
+Avoiding last minute cancellations

-- Explaining your product and services to your client.
+- Explaining your product and services to your client

 - People booking you because of fearing of missing out